barfootaaron/FlightCrew/README.md

 # FlightCrew

-Flight Crew is an AngularJS app created to give users the ability to track a set of flights for a group of people coming into a town for an event and then assign each flight pickup to a specific staff member.
+Flight Crew is an AngularJS app created to give users the ability to track a set of flights for a group of people coming into a town for an event and display updated flight data as it becomes available via the FlightStats API.

-FlightCrew is intended to be used by a company such as a tour-operator or event-manager who needs a way to schedule charter bus pickups for a very large amount of people arriving on many different airlines, also into multiple airports.
+lightCrew is intended to be used by a company such as a tour-operator or event-manager who needs a way to schedule charter bus pickups for a very large amount of people arriving on many different airlines, also into multiple airports.

 FlightCrew tracks all flights for a trip and notifies the staff assigned to the flight for any changes in status.
 FlightCrew also provides users a real time view of the location, status, and estimated arrival time of the flights.